 Steps

-Sauté the soffritto mix in a pan with oil, chili pepper, and garlic, add the cherry tomatoes quartered, and continue cooking for 5 minutes, add the cannellini beans and boiling water, another 10 minutes of cooking and add the pasta.
-I had fresh maltagliati pasta at home, prepared with leftover water and flour dough, I had cut them a bit irregularly and stored them in the fridge for two days until ready to use.
-You can buy it at a specialty store or make it yourself.
+I sauté the mixed vegetables for sauté in a pan with the oil, the chili pepper with the garlic and the rosemary.
+I add the cherry tomatoes quartered and continue cooking for 5 minutes, add the cannellini beans and the boiling water, another 10 minutes of cooking and I put in the pasta.
+I had homemade fresh maltagliati, made with leftover water and flour dough, I had cut them a bit irregularly and kept them in the fridge for two days.
+You can buy them in a specialized shop or make them yourself or choose another type of pasta.

-Once off the heat, I dressed the pasta with freshly ground black pepper, a pinch of oregano, and a drizzle of extra virgin olive oil.
+I turn off the heat and season the pasta and beans with ground black pepper, a pinch of oregano, and a drizzle of extra virgin olive oil.

 Can I make pasta and beans with borlotti beans?

-Yes, of course, any type of beans you use will result in a good and creamy dish.
+Yes, of course, whatever type of beans you use, the dish will be good and creamy.